bensadel/Humbleify-Penetration-Test-Report/README.md

 For this assignment, I acted as a cybersecurity consultant for Humbleify, tasked with discovering vulnerabilities in their network systems.

-Technologies used: Kali Linux, Metasploit, Nmap, CeWL, Hashcat, Hydra, Nessus
+Technologies used: Kali Linux, Metasploit, Nmap, CeWL, Hashcat, Hydra THC, Nessus

 The report sections are as follows: